xpipe-io/xpipe/PRIVACY.md

 **Personal information you disclose to us**

-**_In Short:_** _We collect personal information that you provide to us._

-We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.
+We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, or otherwise when you contact us, for example by emailing us.

 **Sensitive Information.** We do not process sensitive information.